twarre30/exercise-html-summer-camp/README.md

   * "If you're interested in learning more about our options this summer, please sign up for the interest list!"
 * Has a labeled input to collect an email address
 * Has a button that says "Sign Up"

+Add or edit some styles in the `index.css` file.